 Using INDEX and MATCH Function to Match Two Columns in Excel and Return a Third

 Let`s work on a different example where we will use two values from two different columns where the values exist in the same row.
-The return value will be from the third column and it will also be in the same row of the 2 values that will be given.
-Here we will be using a formula which contains the INDEX and MATCH Function.
-The below image shows the information of the example that we will be working on.
+The return value will be from the third column and it will also be in the same row as the 2 values that will be given.
+Here we will be using a formula that contains the INDEX and MATCH Function.
+The below image shows the information on the example that we will be working on.

 Write down the formula, =INDEX(C2:C12,MATCH(F2,IF(B2:B12=F3,A2:A12),0)) in cell F4.